-8. It is unnecessary to address WHO's arguments concerning the receivability of this complaint.
+- 16. The complainant's plea that the rejection of the request for extension was legally flawed, is unfounded. - 17.
+It is unnecessary to address WHO's arguments concerning the receivability of this complaint.
 WHO, in these proceedings, seeks the joinder of this complaint with others where separation of officials took place in broadly the same circumstances or, alternatively, asks that they be considered in the same session.
 The latter has occurred.
 Joinder is opposed by the complainant.
-Notwithstanding that the events relied upon in these various complaints are mainly the same and some of the legal argumentation is similar or the same, joinder is inappropriate and each complainant is entitled to the benefit of a judgment addressing their circumstances and their pleas.

-9. The complainant has failed to establish that the decision to separate him from service is legally flawed and, accordingly, the complaint should be dismissed.
+Notwithstanding that the events relied upon in these various complaints are mainly the same and some of the legal argumentation is similar or the same, joinder is inappropriate and each complainant is entitled to the benefit of a judgment addressing their circumstances and their pleas. - 18.
+The complainant has failed to establish that either the decision to separate him from service or the refusal to exceptionally extend his appointment are legally flawed and, accordingly, the complaint should be dismissed.